CLADevs/VanillaX/README.md

 #### Features:
 - Weather
 - GameRules
-- Enchantments (Except Crossbows enchantments)
+- Enchantments (TODO: Except Crossbows enchantments)
+- Offhand (BUG: Offhand item isnt shown once you relog, but it is there)

 #### TODO Features:
 - More Biomes in Normal World